 Stop hoping your knots will hold.
 Make them hold.
 Your next step is to gather the materials to build your own board.
 You probably already have everything you need.

-Checklist: Your Knot Practice Station Setup
+Your Knot Practice Station Setup Checklist

-- Step 1: Gather Your Materials
+Gather Materials

 Personal Experience: The Day a Board Saved My Trip